HarshitSahal/Unlock-Synoriq-1/README.md

    or pull previous saved files to work offline using github.

 2. Basic commands in Git
--  git --version							  -> Show version of git installed git init 								  -> Create a new git repository git status 								  -> Displays the state of the working directory git add 									  -> Adds a change in the working directory
+-  'git --version'							  -> Show version of git installed git init 								  -> Create a new git repository git status 								  -> Displays the state of the working directory git add 									  -> Adds a change in the working directory